Zstorm120/JihadiModPack-PS3-Fallout-New-Vegas/README.md

     -Allows a perk each level instead of not getting a perk per level eventually as in vanilla

  ~ **More Perks**
-    -More Perks Mod (MPM) adds more than +120 Perks/Traits.
-Customize your characters with unique, creative, fun and whacky abilities.
+    -Adds more than +120 Perks/Traits.
     -Includes More Perks, More Traits, More Companion Perks, DLC Perks, and all Updates

  # INSTALLATION #